 1. Do not rely too much on the background

 Throughout the first three seasons, Jon Snow was (and still is) referred to as a bastard and looked down upon.
 The audience also never took him too seriously in the beginning.
 But he never let it affect him and this confidence today has made him the King in the North.
 This is because some people saw his potential and trusted in him.
 And today, he is the actual heir to the Iron throne as a Targaryen (too bad he has no idea about it…yet!).

 Lesson – Society exposes us to identities and categories from a very tender age and knowingly or unknowingly, we also start to discriminate people on the basis of their identities.
 Stop it and judge everyone on the basis of their actions and intent, not on their background.

 2. Be kind and have faith in yourself and your people

-Being the mother of dragons is not the only reason why Daenerys Stormborn is queen today.
+Being the mother of dragons is not the only reason why Daenerys Stormborn is a queen today.
 Her followers call her Mhysa (mother) by choice and not by force.
 Dany has a kind heart and she has freed many slaves and given them the choice to join her as free folk.
 Qualities such as kindness, generosity, humility backed by extreme confidence in herself are the reasons for her boisterous success.
 But that makes her no less fierce.